cuibonobo/terra-incognita/README.md

 Finally, I refactored my app code to take advantage of the `<Outlet />` component from React Router.
 My hope is that this change will allow my requests for page content to be slightly smaller and that I can reuse some state across most of my pages.

 [4 hours]

+### 2022-03-05
+Created a library for code shared between the frontend and the backend so that there wouldn't be a bunch of repeated code everywhere.
+With that I shared some common types and math functions and used those to create new API endpoints for updating KV data.

+[2 hours]